About Rajasthan Tour Packages

 Most people visit Rajasthan from October to March because of the comfortable weather during these months.
 You will find the weather pleasant, not too hot or humid.
 You can visit more places without getting tired.
 This is when the cities feel more active, and everything is open.

 Monsoon comes around July to September.
-Some places like Udaipur and Mount Abu look nicer during this time.
+Some places, like Udaipur and Mount Abu, look nicer during this time.
 Not too crowded.
 Some people prefer it like that.

 December and January get cold, mostly at night.
 In the desert, temperatures drop quickly after sunset.
 You’ll need something warm.
 Daytime remains comfortable.